 Friday, March 27, 2020

-*Check-in for both sessions begins at 9:00 a.m. on the ground floor of the Student Center.
-Both sessions will end at 4:30 p.m.
+*Check-in begins at 9:00 a.m. on the ground floor of the Student Center.
+The session will end at 4:30 p.m.

 Orientation is mandatory for all new first-year and transfer students.
 It is not mandatory for parents or other family members.

-Sign up for Orientation, including signing up any family members or other guests who'll be attending with you, by logging into your SU Applicant Portal and completing the process online.
+Sign up for Orientation, including signing up any family members or other guests who'll be attending with you (there is no family orientation program in spring quarter), by logging into your SU Applicant Portal and completing the process online.
 (Be sure to use your SU Applicant Portal email address and password here - this is the same email address and password you used for this portal to submit your application to SU, to check the status of your application, etc.)

 If you need to make any changes to your Orientation reservation, including adding or removing a guest and updating any information for either yourself or your guest(s), please contact our office at email@example.com or 206-296-2525 to request changes.